Causal survival analysis under competing risks using longitudinal modified treatment policies: Introduction

 While these methods have allowed much progress in applied research, they have two important limitations: (i) they lack a formal framework that clarifies the conditions required for a causal interpretation of the estimates, and (ii) they typically rely upon parametric modeling assumptions that can induce non-negligible bias in the effect estimates, even when the assumptions required for causal identification hold.
-Recent developments in causal inference and semiparametric estimation have yielded important progress in addressing these significant limitations.
-For example, when the exposure is binary,~\citet{young2020causal} present a study on the definition and identification of several causal effect parameters in the presence of competing risks, and~\citet{benkeser2018improved} and~\citet{rytgaard2021one} describe semiparametric--efficient estimators that leverage the flexibility of data-adaptive regression procedures in order to mitigate model misspecification bias while retaining asymptotic properties critical to reliable statistical inference (e.g., $\sqrt{n}$-consistency).
-Among other insights,~\cite{young2020causal} clarify that identification of the marginal cumulative incidence entails considering interventions that eliminate the competing event, and therefore require no unmeasured confounding of the competing event--outcome relation.
-This assumption is not required to identify the cause-specific cumulative incidence, which is the focus of this work.
+Recent developments in causal inference and semi-parametric estimation have yielded important progress in addressing these significant limitations.
+For example, when the treatment is binary,~\citet{young2020causal} present a study of the definition and identification of several causal effect parameters in the presence of competing risks, and~\citet{benkeser2018improved} and~\citet{rytgaard2021one} describe semi-parametric--efficient estimators that leverage the flexibility of data-adaptive regression procedures in order to mitigate model misspecification bias while retaining asymptotic properties critical to reliable statistical inference (e.g., $\sqrt{n}$-consistency).
+Among other insights,~\cite{young2020causal} clarify that cumulative incidence effects may be interpreted as a total effect of exposure operating through pathways that include the competing event, whereas treating the competing event as a censoring event quantifies direct effects operating independent of the competing event.
+Furthermore, they clarify that identification when treating the competing event as a censoring event entails considering interventions that eliminate the competing event, and therefore require no unmeasured confounding of the competing event--outcome relation.
+This assumption is not required to identify the cumulative incidence effect, which is the focus of this work.
+The reader interested in further issues surrounding the definition and usefulness of these effects in different applications is encouraged to read the original research article \citep{young2020causal}.